Remisse/ecscalibur/README.md

   ()
 ```

-Lastly, if you want to create a system that doesn't iterate over any entities and executes once per World loop, you can create a special Query with the `routine` factory method:
+If you want to create a system that doesn't iterate over any entities but executes once per World loop, use the `routine` factory method:
 ```scala 3
 routine:
   ()